 Some individuals may engage in self-injurious or other behaviours that challenge, particularly stereotyped behaviours, because the immediate sensory or perceptual consequences (seeing, hearing and feeling) of the behaviour are experienced as pleasant.
-If the consequences are pleasant the individual is more likely to show these behaviours again in the future so that they can have the experience again.
-You can watch a short clip of role play actors at the top of the page that gives an example of this.
+If the consequences are pleasant the individual is more likely toshow these behaviours again in the future so that they can have the experience again.

+You can watch a short clip at the top of the page (role play actors) that describes this in more detail.